ericcornelissen/ades/docs/RULES.md

   #                           | Replace the expression with the environment variable
 ```

-## <a id="ADES104"></a> ADES104 - Expression in `sergeysova/jq-action` command
+## <a id="ADES104"></a> ADES104 - Expression in `cmd` input of `sergeysova/jq-action`

-When an expression appears in the command input of `sergeysova/jq-action` you can avoid any
+When an expression appears in the `cmd` input of `sergeysova/jq-action` you can avoid any potential
-potential attack by extracting the expression into an environment variable and using the environment
+attack by extracting the expression into an environment variable and using the environment variable
-variable instead.
+instead.

 For example, given the workflow snippet: